Fannie Barrier Williams Project

 What is it?

-The Fannie Barrier Williams Project begins with a yearlong inquiry into the life, times, and lasting historical significance of Fannie Barrier Williams (1855-1944), Brockport resident, graduate, antiracist and women’s rights activist, educator, writer, thinker, musician, visual artist, studier of foreign languages, and crucial American figure.
+The Fannie Barrier Williams Project at the Brockport campus of the State University of New York (SUNY) explores the life, times, and lasting historical significance of Fannie Barrier Williams (1855-1944), Brockport resident, graduate of the Brockport State Normal School (precursor to SUNY Brockport), antiracist and women’s rights activist, advocate for working-class African-American women, educator, writer, thinker, musician, visual artist, and crucial but underappreciated American figure.
+Check out the Fannie Barrier Williams Project website (in development).
+Or read below for more information.

 Students acquire: